hstrowd/model-transporter/README.md

         # Defines the logic used to identify the records to be transported, based on the records that have
         # already been transported from other services.
         Transporter.configure_transporter do |config|
-          config.configure_records_to_transport do |transport_scope, prev_transported_records|
+          config.configure_records_to_transport do |scope, prev_transported_records|
+            next unless prev_transported_records.is_a?(Hash) || prev_transported_records['User'].nil?
             transported_users = prev_transported_records['User']
-            next unless transported_users

-            transport_scope[User] = transported_users
+            travelsable_post_associations = [
+              :comments,
+	      :tags
+            ]
+            travelsable_comment_associations = [ ]  # Don't pull comment authors.

+            scope.configure_class(User, { ids: transported_users })
+            scope.configure_class(Post, { associations: travelsable_post_associations })
+            scope.configure_class(Comment, { associations: travelsable_comment_associations })
           end
         end
         ```

     * The config object exposes the ```configure_records_to_transport``` method to allow you to identify the appropriate records to extract from the source data store.
     * The arguments passed into this block are the following
-        * A scope definition hash for the transport to be performed.
-The keys in this hash are the classes being exported and the values are the IDs for the records of that class to be exported.
+        * A scope definition object (see explanation below).
 	* The previously transported set of records (see the ```TRANSPORTED_RECORDS_FILE``` specification above).
+    * The scope definition object exposes a ```configure_class``` method, allowing you to configure the model traversal that will be performed on a per class basis.
+This method expects the following two parameters:
+        * The ActiveRecord class to be configured.
+	* A hash defining the traversal logic to be used.
+The following keys are currently supported:
+	    * ids:
-    * The scope definition will be used to ensure the transport is restricted to just the specified records.
+	        * The set of IDs that will be transported from the source data store to the target data store.
+		* This serves as the seed data for the transport.
+		* This is also used to limit the scope of the transport.
-        * For example if the traversal encounters another instance of one of the classes contained in the scope definition, it will not export that record.
+		* If the traversal encounters an instance of this classes with an ID not in this set, it will not export that record.
+	    * associations:
+	        * The associations on this model, as symbolized association names, that should included in the traversal.
-	* This is done to prevent pulling in the entire data set.
+		* All other associations will be skipped.
+This allows you to limit the scope of the traversal and prevent the transport from pulling in the entire data store.
     * All models will be connected to the source data store at the time of executing this block, so you do not need to handle this yourself.
 1. Pull the ```model-transporter``` rake tasks into the application.
     * This can be done by adding the following logic to the ```Rakefile``` for the application: